zee229/ai-content-copilot/README.md

 2. Access the web interface through your browser (typically at `http://localhost:8501`)

-3. Use the chat interface to interact with the AI assistant
+3. Use the chat interface to interact with the AI assistant:
+   - Select your preferred model (OpenAI or Claude 3)
+   - Start chatting and use available tools for content generation

 4. Access the Prompt Editor through the "Edit Prompt" button to customize the agent's behavior